WHAT IS PELVIC INFLAMMATORY DISEASE (PID)?

 - Pelvic pain

-- Vaginal discharge with unpleasant odor
+- Vaginal discharge with an unpleasant odor

 - Abnormal uterine bleeding especially during and after sexual intercourse and in between menstrual cycle